 Find out more about the real-life events that inspired Tombland .

 Set in 16th century France The Burning Chambers is a perfect example of Kate Mosse’s expert hand when it comes to painting a historical picture.
 She takes readers along with her to France in the year 1562, where a mysterious conspiracy is afoot, and nineteen-year-old Minou Joubert receives an anonymous letter and meets a young Huguenot convert who will change her life forever.
-Love, loyalty, and the truth battle it out in this epic 16th century adventure.
+Love, loyalty, and the truth battle it out in this epic 16th-century adventure.
+For those looking for historical fiction that's as gripping as it is heart-breaking, Kate Mosse's books are a must.

 Set in 16th century France